 - Poor quality of sleep (cannot fall asleep, remain sleeping, or wake up not feeling rested)

 Many of these things may lead to adverse effects which trigger or worsen anxiety.
-For instance, an individual who struggles to sleep or concentrate may fall behind within their work duties, becoming anxious about job security, finances, etc. Even more troublesome, dependent on the drug of use, substance use disorders may cause these very factors, and consequences, as well.
+For instance, an individual who struggles to sleep or concentrate may fall behind in their work duties, becoming anxious about job security, finances, etc.

 The Connection Between Generalized Anxiety Disorders and Addiction

 For an individual with generalized anxiety, adding drugs or alcohol to the mix is playing with fire.
 When a person suffers from GAD, even normal thoughts, actions, and circumstances may evoke an anxious reaction; coupled with a substance use disorder, which elicits abnormal thoughts, behaviors and situational reactions, the anxiety may further intensify.

 The connection between these two disorders is complex.
 As anxiety puts a person on high alert, creating a constant onslaught of negative thoughts and emotions, some individuals may be prone to use drugs or alcohol in an attempt to reduce these symptoms.
 What many of these individuals may not know is that these behaviors only serve to accelerate the existing anxiety over time.

 Over time, a person may develop a tolerance to the substance, finding that they need more to create the same pleasurable effect.
 As this occurs, physical dependence may take hold.
 If this continues, with repeated and chronic use, the compulsive habits of addiction may quickly follow, granting the anxiety a further hold over your life.

 How Does an Addiction Alter Your Brain Chemistry?